EssayOperator playbook

 Principle 2: AI at the edges, not the center.
 Language models are extraordinary parsers and analysts.
 They are mediocre decision-makers.
 The right architecture uses AI at the edges — reading emails, parsing PDFs, extracting line items from a photo of a delivery slip, answering ad-hoc questions in natural language — while the central decision (what to order, when, from whom, at what price) remains a deterministic, auditable, human-controlled act.
 We do not want AI agents that auto-purchase.
 We want AI translators that absorb the world's unstructured procurement reality and present a clean, reviewed picture to a human who clicks send.

 Principle 3: Meet suppliers where they are.
 Every procurement system in history has tried to drag suppliers onto its platform.
 EDI, supplier portals, punch-out catalogs, vendor onboarding flows.
 This always fails for SMB suppliers, who have margins too thin to invest in platform integration and who are ordering from a buyer who represents 0.4% of their book.
-The system has to support every channel a supplier already uses: email, phone, WhatsApp, web portal, EDI, fax.
-The buyer should not know or care which one the supplier prefers.
+The system has to support the channels suppliers already use most often: email, phone notes, WhatsApp, web portal, EDI, and fax-to-email where configured.
+The buyer should not need to memorize which one each supplier prefers.

 Principle 4: SMBs configure nothing.
 The defining mistake of mid-market procurement software has been its insistence on configurable workflows.
 Every SMB workflow looks bespoke from the inside and identical from the outside.
 There are exactly four things SMBs do with procurement: replenish their stock, dropship their orders, build POs from a recipe, and reorder a list.
 Every one of them can be inferred from the data.
 None of them require a settings page.